IBM/verify-jam-in-a-box/README.md

 As with any Software-as-a-Service environment, changes to the service might mean that screenshots and methods described here may differ from the current service.

 ## Pre-requisites
-To complete this cookbook, you will need:
+To complete this cookbook, you will need:<br>
 • An IBMid is required when you sign up for the IBM Security Verify trial.
 If you do not have an IBMid, you can get one at: https://www.ibm.com/account/us-en/signup/register.html
 • An e-mail address to receive initial account information and e-mail One-Time Passwords.